-After a patient undergoes amputation, our rehab team provides the education and training they need to care for their limb.
+After a patient undergoes amputation, our rehab team provides the education and training needed to care for the limb.
 This includes skin management, transfer techniques, completing activities of daily life, family training, gentle stretching and strengthening, managing swelling and choosing a prosthetist.

-The goals for the initial inpatient stay include patients being able to:
+The goals for the initial inpatient stay include being able to:

 Inpatient amputee support group

-This support group is open to individuals on the inpatient units who have experienced an amputation of a limb.
-The group is led by a Psychologist with a focus on adjustment issues following amputation.
+This support group is open to those on inpatient units who have experienced limb amputation.
+The group is led by a psychologist with a focus on adjustment issues following amputation.
 Family members are also invited to attend.